sguntu4/ece464_p0/README.md

     Lists of errors that sim.py detects on user inputs, namely: the circuit benchmark file (netlist) and the input text file.
 ### 3.1 NetList Errors:
-> "NETLIST ERROR: INPUT LINE "line_VAR_NAME" ALREADY EXISTS PREVIOUSLY IN NETLIST"
+> "NETLIST ERROR: INPUT LINE "wire_VAR_NAME" ALREADY EXISTS PREVIOUSLY IN NETLIST"

     Error occurs when user calls a new INPUT that already exists previously on the NetList, preventing a single line hold two or more values

-> "NETLIST ERROR: GATE OUTPUT LINE "line_VAR_NAME" ALREADY EXISTS PREVIOUSLY IN NETLIST"
+> "NETLIST ERROR: GATE OUTPUT LINE "wire_VAR_NAME" ALREADY EXISTS PREVIOUSLY IN NETLIST"

     Error occurs when user calls a new LOGIC GATE output that already exists previously on the NetList, preventing a single line hold two or more values